-10. Problems I had so far + how to center the belt
+12. Problems I had so far + how to center the belt

-One problem are is that the WalkingPad is a product of China so when something breaks it might be difficult to have it fixed or send it back.
+One problem is that the WalkingPad is a product of China so when something breaks it might be difficult to have it fixed or send it back.

 Actually in the beginning I had a problem: There was a noise like something is rattling inside (a screw or something).

 I even opened the WalkingPad (there are tutorials on YouTube how to do it) but did not find anything.
 Eventually the problem went away.

 I still sometimes have strange noises.
 But I think it is because my floor is not completely flat and it depends on where I put the WalkingPad.
 It is possible to change the height of the feet but this is quite cumbersome for me.
 (I am not always putting the pad on the same exact spot as before.)

 One thing to take care of is the centering and the tension of the belt.
 If it always runs to one side the side of the belt will unravel.
 There are two screws in the back to change this, esp. if it tends to go to one side.
 It is usually better not to change this because it should come more or less right from the factory (never touch a running system 😉 ) .
 But I still change it occasionally but I write all my changes down.
 So I know how to get it back to the factory default.

 Here is a good video on how to do it:

 Also there is some silicone oil included which should be used after 3 month.
 But it is not much I think it is only enough for using it 2 times.
 I already used it to get rid of some noise but it did not help much.
 Usually there is some noise when starting the belt but it goes away after a while.

 So until now no real problem with the WalkingPad and I am using it a lot!